toddbluhm/sinon-bluebird/README.md

 Optionally run unit tests: `npm test`

+### Dependencies

 **This package requires that both `sinon` and `bluebird` already be installed.**

-*Note: This package has peerDependencies of the following:
+This package has peerDependencies of the following:

-`sinon 1.x`
+- `sinon 1.x`
-`bluebird 2.x`.
+- `bluebird 2.x`

-If you need a lower version, create an issue and it can be adjusted as necessary.
+*If you need a lower version, create an issue and it can be adjusted as necessary.
 Please, if you do need a lower version, test it first and then make the request.*

 ## Usage

-Some example usage:

 ```js
 // Require in the libs